-Prerequisites: Digital Photography 1.
+Prerequisites: MED106 Introduction to Digital Photography 1

-MED 201 Media Internship 3 Streaming, Capturing, and Duplication (1 unit)
+MED201 Media Internship 3 Streaming, Capturing, and Duplication (1 unit)

 This internship will enable the student to gain practical experience in video broadcast streaming, audio mixing, digital capturing, CD, and DVD duplication.
 Students meet regularly with the faculty advisor, maintain a log or journal of the experience, and complete a paper documenting, analyzing, and interpreting the internship experience.